U.S. Federal Judge Rules University Behaved Unlawfully in De-Registering Christian Group

 A federal judge has ruled that it is unlawful for a Michigan university to bar a student Christian union from requiring its leaders to be professing Christians.

-US District Judge Robert Cleland ruled that the policy of Wayne State University requiring that the InterVarsity Christian Fellowship (IVCF) allow non-Christians to join its leadership is unconstitutional and must be changed.
+U.S. District Judge Robert Cleland ruled that the policy of Wayne State University requiring that InterVarsity Christian Fellowship (IVCF) allow non-Christians to join its leadership is unconstitutional and must be changed.

-Judge Cleland added that it was “discriminatory” for the university to expect a Christian student organisation to appoint non-Christians into positions of leadership.
+Judge Cleland added that it was “discriminatory” for the university to expect a Christian student organization to appoint non-Christians into positions of leadership.

-Wayne State de-registered the IVCF in 2017 on the grounds that its policy of restricting leadership positions to professing Christians breached the university’s anti-discrimination policy.
-The Christian group was re-registered in 2018 but the university maintained its policy.
+Wayne State de-registered IVCF in 2017 on the grounds that its policy of restricting leadership positions to professing Christians breached the university’s anti-discrimination policy.
+The Christian group was re-registered in 2018, but the university maintained its policy.

 “Unless Wayne State changes its rules, InterVarsity is going to have to worry every year whether or not they will be kicked off again,” Windham added.